mfocchi/locosim/Readme.md

 # What is Locosim?

-Locosim is  didactic framework to learn/test basic controllers schemes on quadrupeds (HyQ/Solo/Aliengo/Go1 robots are supported) and manipulators (UR5 robot is supported).
-Locosim has been successfully tested on Ur5, Aliengo and Go1 robots and to my knowledge is the first Easy-to-Use interface to the new Unitree Quadruped robot Go1.
-If you just bought one Go1 robot and you want to give a try, follow this [wiki](https://github.com/mfocchi/locosim/blob/develop/go1_setup.md)!
+Locosim is a didactic framework to learn/test basic controllers schemes on quadruped robots (HyQ/Solo/Aliengo/Go1 are supported) and manipulators (UR5  is supported).
+Locosim has been successfully tested on Ur5, Aliengo and Go1 robots and (to my knowledge) is the first Open-Source Easy-to-Use interface to the new Unitree Quadruped robot Go1.
+If you just bought a Go1 robot and you want to give a try, follow this [wiki](https://github.com/mfocchi/locosim/blob/develop/go1_setup.md)!

-Locosim is composed by a **roscontrol** node called **ros_impedance_controller** (written in C++) that interfaces the python ros node (where the controller is written) to a Gazebo simulator.
+Locosim is composed by a **roscontrol** node called **ros_impedance_controller** (written in C++) that interfaces a python ROS node (where the controller is written) to a Gazebo simulator.
 All the didactic labs have a description, with exercises of increasing complexity, in the folder **lab_descriptions** inside robot_control submodule.
 For each controller, plotting / logging utilities are available to evaluate the results together with a configuration file (LX_conf.py) to change the controller parameters.

-You have 3 ways to install Locosim code with all its dependencies: 1) with a virtual machine 2) with docker 3) by manual installation of dependencies.
+You have 3 ways to install the Locosim code with all its dependencies: 1) with a virtual machine 2) with docker 3) by manual installation of dependencies.

 # Usage with a Virtual Machine

 First install the free software VMWare Player (the "player" keyword is for free personal use in the VMware software).
-For Linux / Windows system you can find it  [here](https://www.vmware.com/it/products/workstation-player/workstation-player-evaluation.html) for MAC  [here](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13) (you need to create an account I am sorry).
+For Linux / Windows system you can find it  [here](https://www.vmware.com/it/products/workstation-player/workstation-player-evaluation.html) for MAC  [here](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13) (you need to create an account, I am sorry...).

 Then, download the following [virtual machine](https://www.dropbox.com/scl/fo/tjwfcjwnenqgtsakohdfy/h?dl=0&rlkey=lg1fdkn6k0thveg4efuwoh3kn) and run the file **VM ROBO.vmx** to open it.
 You  will have now a fully working Ubuntu 20 system with all the needed dependencies, code and Pycharm IDE already installed.
 The lab experiments that are present in: **robot_control/lab_exercises** you can find a detailed description of them in **robot_control/lab_exercises/lab_descriptions**.